Emiro Martínez-Osorio

 ---|---|---|---|---|

-He is currently working on a monograph about the use of visual imagery, memory and history in the short stories and novels by Roberto Burgos Cantor, and a critical edition of the written report presented by indigenous chieftain Diego de Torres to King Philip II of Spain in 1586.
-His research has been supported by the Centre for Renaissance and Reformation Studies (UofT), the John Carter Brown Library and the Newberry Library.
-At York University, he teaches courses on Spanish-American Modernismo, Hispanic Caribbean Literature and Sixteenth century Iberian heroic poetry.
+I’m currently working on a monograph about the use of visual imagery, memory and history in the short stories and novels by Roberto Burgos Cantor (Colombia 1948 - 2018), a critical edition of the written report presented by indigenous chieftain Diego de Torres to King Philip II of Spain in 1586, and a study of the material culture of the viceroyalty of New Granada during the colonial period.
+My research has been supported by the Centre for Renaissance and Reformation Studies (UofT), the John Carter Brown Library, and the Newberry Library.
+At York University, I teach courses on Spanish-American Modernismo, Hispanic Caribbean Literature, Sixteenth century Iberian heroic poetry, and Spanish language courses.

 Degrees